 Students awarded an assistantship involving any type of teaching responsibility including labs, lectures, paper grading and interpretation to students are REQUIRED to successfully complete the Graduate Teaching Orientation PRIOR to assuming their duties.
 The Teaching Orientation is designed to introduce Graduate Assistants to principles and issues in college teaching.
 In addition to the orientation, the Ellbogen Center for Teaching and Learning offers a seminar series in the fall and spring semesters for Graduate Assistant instructors as well as a credit course that provides graduate students with a broad introduction to the teaching profession.
 The University of Wyoming strongly encourages all Graduate Assistants to consult with their departments to define teaching responsibilities prior to attending the teaching orientation.

 Departments will have exact dates, times and locations of the orientations.
 As they approach, orientation details will be displayed on the Graduate Education page as well.
 Failure to satisfactorily attend and complete this teaching seminar may result in the cancellation of the assistantship.

 The standard assistantship provides payment of a basic, or full, stipend to the student payable in installments over the academic year (September through May).
 The base stipend EFFECTIVE July 1, 2015 for a full-time GA for a master's student is $12,078.00 and $16,785.00 for a full-time GA for a doctoral student.
-Graduate students who receive a full stipend are expected to work an average of 18-20 hours per week for the stipend.
+Graduate students who receive a full stipend are expected to work an average of 19 hours per week for the stipend.
 Units may supplement the academic year stipends to higher levels using various resources.
-Usually, a student who receives a full stipend must enroll for at least 9 credit hours and is considered a full-time, full-fee-paying graduate student.
+As a rule, a student who receives a full stipend must enroll for at least 9 credit hours and is considered a full-time, full-fee-paying graduate student.
 Students who receive one-half stipend may enroll for 9-15 credit hours.
 Graduate assistants for summer sessions must not enroll for more than six credit hours.

 Graduate assistants are not entitled to the difference between the amount stated in an award letter and the actual charges for enrollment.
 If less than a full stipend is awarded, the tuition and fee reduction is adjusted down to the percentage rate of the stipend.